Let’s Optimize the Work with Terminal for Xcode Developers.

 Thanks for reading!
 I hope you’ve enjoyed my Terminal optimization tip.
 If you had to face the same issue but resolved it in a different way — share your solution in the comment section below. 🙏

-Shaggy iOS Engineer at Rosberry.
+Shaggy iOS Engineer.
 Reactive, Open-Source lover and Retain-cycle detector :)